-- Clarifies that parents may appeal a decision from ADE regarding enrollment eligibility and requires ADE to notify parents of the right to appeal any administrative decision at the time of the decision. - Requires ADE to deposit monies immediately (or retroactively if necessary) when the parent signs the contract, rather than delaying the deposit until the subsequent quarter. - Changes the time frame from 45 days to 30 days for ADE to review applications for eligibility and requires ADE to notify parents of the specific deficiencies in the application if an application is denied. - Directs ADE to develop and implement policies and procedures in keeping with the purposes of the program to maximize educational choice for families. - Requires ADE to create a policy handbook for parents after a public comment period. - Provides greater transparency for the expenditures made under the program by requiring ADE to post aggregated amounts of all transactions by category and the total number of enrolled students on its website monthly. - Directs ADE to contract with private entities to administer the program, including processing applications and managing expenditures from the accounts. - Creates the ESA Review Council made up of parents of students in the program, the chairpersons of the House and Senate education committees, and the superintendent of public instruction or the superintendent's representative.
+- Requires ADE and the Treasurer to contract with financial management firms to manage the ESA accounts. - Clarifies that parents may appeal a decision from ADE regarding enrollment eligibility and requires ADE to notify parents of the right to appeal any administrative decision at the time of the decision. - Requires ADE to deposit monies immediately (or retroactively if necessary) when the parent signs the contract, rather than delaying the deposit until the subsequent quarter. - Changes the time frame from 45 days to 30 days for ADE to review applications for eligibility and requires ADE to notify parents of the specific deficiencies in the application if an application is denied. - Directs ADE to develop and implement policies and procedures in keeping with the purposes of the program to maximize educational choice for families. - Requires ADE to create a policy handbook for parents after a public comment period. - Provides greater transparency for the expenditures made under the program by requiring ADE to post aggregated amounts of all transactions by category and the total number of enrolled students on its website monthly. - Directs ADE to contract with private entities to administer the program, including processing applications and managing expenditures from the accounts. - Creates the ESA Review Council made up of parents of students in the program, the chairpersons of the House and Senate education committees, and the superintendent of public instruction or the superintendent's representative.

-SB 1281 makes changes that address issues faced by actual participants in the program.
+SB 1281/HB 2465 make changes that address issues faced by actual participants in the program.
 These revisions will continue to make the innovative ESA program a success.